-- 1. Get to a safe place as quickly as you can.
+- Get to a safe place as quickly as you can.
 If someone is following you, consider going to a police station, place of worship, or public area. - 2.
 In the event that you are experiencing intimate partner violence or stalking, you are encouraged to record all related behaviors, such as harassing telephone calls, electronic contacts (e.g., texts, e-mails, Facebook messages), letters/notes, acts of vandalism, and threats communicated through third parties.
 Record the following: date, time, and location of incident; description of what happened; and names of any witnesses.
 If possible, take pictures of evidence (e.g., bodily injuries, damaged items).
 Recording such information can help document behavior for protection order applications or criminal prosecution.
 It can also help you remember incidents about which you might later report or testify.
-Because this information may be introduced as evidence or inadvertently shared with the perpetrator, do not include any information you do not want the offender to see. - 3.
-If you were harmed, you are encouraged to receive medical attention as quickly as possible. - 4.
+Because this information may be introduced as evidence or inadvertently shared with the perpetrator, do not include any information you do not want the offender to see.

+- If you were harmed, you are encouraged to receive medical attention as quickly as possible. - 4.
 Tell someone you trust about the incident.
 You may want to develop a safe word to be used in emergency situations to indicate when and how this individual can help you. - 5.
-If you obtain external orders of protection (e.g., restraining orders, injunctions, protection from abuse), please notify the University Police or Deputy Title IX Coordinator, Rebecca Johnson, at 203.932.7176, or rjohnson@newhaven.edu, so that those orders can be observed on campus.
-If you need assistance with University-related concerns, such as no-contact orders or other protective measures, contact the Deputy Title IX Coordinator, Rebecca Johnson.
-The University is able to offer reasonable academic support, changes to living arrangements, transportation resources or modifications, escorts, no contact orders, counseling services access, and other supports and resources as needed by a victim.

-Treat all threats, direct or indirect, as legitimate and report them to someone.
+If you obtain external orders of protection (e.g., restraining orders, injunctions, protection from abuse), please notify the University Police or Title IX Coordinator, Caroline Koziatek (203.932.7479, ckoziatek@newhaven.edu), so that those orders can be observed on campus.
+The University is able to offer reasonable academic support, changes to living arrangements, transportation resources or modifications, escorts, no contact orders, counseling services access, and other supports and resources as needed by a victim. - Treat all threats, direct or indirect, as legitimate and report them to one of the resources listed in Important Numbers.
 Even if there are no threats, consider reporting the incident(s).